 EMMA JOHNSTON 2006.

 Volunteering with JGI-Uganda under the Education programs was such an enriching time and I really hope to return one day.
 Every day there was full of amazing new experiences, even simple things like buying groceries at the local market were part of making this an unforgettable journey.
-Being able to learn while also feeling like I was contribution to such an important programme was an extremely rewarding experience.
+Being able to learn while also feeling like I was contribution to such an important program was an extremely rewarding experience.
 I’d strongly recommend it as a great way to explore Africa while making some amazing friends and having a positive impact.